ZBees liquid gold... fresh from the colonies!

 Every honeybee apiary has flying visitors who stop by on a regular basis for something.
 Some visitors are just conducting their natural task of pollination and they are most welcome.
 Others are flittering about and looking for opportunities to steal precious nectar from the surrounding foliage, or honey from the colonies.
 Regardless of their reasons, beekeepers must keep watch for actions of robbing or drifting.
-Honeybees are so important to the ecosystem that the US Department of Agriculture (USDA) states that honeybees and other flying insects are very important for the pollination of over one hundred crops in the United States.
+Honeybees are so important to the ecosystem that the US Department of Agriculture (USDA) states that honeybees and other flying insects are "very important for the of over one hundred crops in the United States."
 In addition, honeybees and other flying insects account for approximately eighty percent (80%) of all pollination activities.
 Without these pollinators there would be approximately thirty-three percent less food in the grocery store or produce stands.

 The Dragon and Butter Fly